HOUSING OPPORTUNITY FUND

 - Two People: $187,500

-- If renting a deed restricted home or apartment, buyer must first qualify for the deed restriction (Town of Telluride, San Miguel County, Town of Mountain Village) and provide documentation of approval with their HOF application.
-This is the renter’s first step.
-It is only after approval by the appropriate housing authority that the renter may proceed with the HOF loan application.
+- Purchaser must first qualify for the appropriate deed restriction (ex.
+Town of Telluride, San Miguel County, Town of Mountain Village) and provide documentation of approval with your HOF application.
+This is a buyer’s first step.
+It is only after approval by the appropriate housing authority that you may proceed with the HOF loan application.

-- If more than one person is signing the lease, only one person is required to qualify and maintain status as a Qualified Worker, however the income, net asset and property ownership limits of all individuals on the lease will be taken into consideration for purposes of determining the applicant’s collective financial qualification.
+- If more than one person is purchasing the home, only one person is required to be a Qualified Worker to apply for funding, and maintain Qualified Worker status, however the income, net asset and property ownership of any co-applicant to the purchase will be taken into consideration for purposes of determining qualification.

-For more information on the approval process to lease a home or apartment, please visit the appropriate Housing Authorities website.
+For more information on the approval process to purchase a deed restricted home, please visit the appropriate Housing Authorities website.

 Town of Telluride: